joserubiobejarano/Mindtrip/docs/FEATURES.md

 - Trip name and description
 - Auto-generate days based on date range
 - Set trip preferences (budget, interests, currency)
+- **Multi-city trips (Pro tier)** ✅ **NEW**
+  - Add multiple cities to a single trip
+  - Each city is a "segment" with its own date range
+  - Auto-generate days for each segment
+  - Order-based segment management
+- **Trip Personalization** ✅ **NEW**
+  - Specify number of travelers
+  - Origin city selection
+  - Accommodation details (has accommodation, place ID, name, address)
+  - Arrival information (transport mode, arrival time)
+  - Interests array (user preferences)

 **Trip List**
 - View all trips user is a member of